pinax/django-mailer/docs/usage.rst

 * ``runmailer`` similar to ``send_mail``, but will keep running and checking the database for new messages each ``MAILER_EMPTY_QUEUE_SLEEP`` (default: 30) seconds.
-  Can be used *instead* of ``send_mail`` to circumvent the maximum frequency of once per minutes inherent to cron.
+  Can be used *instead* of ``send_mail`` to circumvent the maximum frequency of once per minute inherent to cron.

 * ``retry_deferred`` will move any deferred mail back into the normal queue (so it will be attempted again on the next ``send_mail``).